darth-veitcher/nswrap/README.md

 Objective-C methods.
 Any redundant initial characters are elided (e.g. the Objective-C
 `[NSString stringWithString:aString]` is shortened in Go to `ns.NSStringWithString(aString)`).
-Instance methods are carried over as-is but in TitleCase, and disambiguated for method overloading as described below.
+Instance methods are converted to TitleCase and disambiguated for method overloading as described below.

 Note that while return types and parameter types needed for the binding will be defined and wrapped for you in Go types, you will not get any of their methods unless those types also appear in your NSWrap configuration file.
-For example, the `NSDictionaryWithObjects(...)` constructor takes two `NSArray` parameters, so if you want to use it you will probably want to have `NSArray` in your configuration file in addition to `NSDictionary`.
+For example, the `[NSDictionary WithObjects: forKeys:]` constructor takes two `NSArray` parameters, so if you want to use it from Go you will probably want to have `NSArray` in your configuration file in addition to `NSDictionary`.

 ## Overloaded Methods

-Because Go does not allow overloaded function definitions, NSWrap automatically disambiguates overloaded method names as required.
+Because Go does not allow overloaded functions, NSWrap automatically disambiguates overloaded method names as required.
 This is done by successively adding parameter names onto the end of the Go function name until a unique name is created.